MoneroKon/website/index.md

 ### Become a Sponsor

 Our commitment to a grassroots atmosphere and ticket price accessibility, sets us apart from hyper-commercialized events in the space.
 Generous support of sponsors makes this possible.
-To showcase your company or project at MoneroKon 2024, contact us at <a href="mailto:orga@monerokon.org">orga@monerokon.org</a>.
 Explore our sponsorship offerings [here](https://monerokon.org/sponsor).